 - 2 cans beans, any type, no salt added

-- Combine all above ingredients, in order, except canned beans and 1 quart of the chicken stock, cover and cook on high pressure for 20 minutes, then quick release the pressure.
+- Combine all above ingredients, in order, except canned beans, cover and cook on high pressure for 20 minutes, then quick release the pressure.

-- Rinse canned beans well and stir in.
+- Drain and rinse canned beans well, and stir in.

 Serve with grated cheese (optional) and a good crusty bread.